boxboat/github-cloud-native-workshop/lab-codespaces.md

 # Hero section
 title: Lab - DevOps for dotnet
-description: Let's use Codespaces to make a containerized .NET app, then deploy it.
+description: Let's use Codespaces to make a containerized .NET app, then deploy it to Azure Container App.

 # Author box
 author: